windaddict/BTLE-Dashboard/README.md

 # BTLE Dashboard

-A project for investigating and debugging the BTLE Peripherals near you.
+A project for investigating and debugging the BTLE (A.K.A.
+Bluetooth Low Energy, Bluetooth LE, Bluetooth Smart) Peripherals near you.
 This project targets iOS7.

 ## Licensing